Likes and Dislikes ESL Games, Activities and Worksheets

 Did you write this?

-In this handy expressing preferences game, students practice 20 phrases for expressing likes and dislikes.
-In the game, students complete sentences about likes and dislikes and then find out who wrote other sentences by asking yes/no questions.
-In groups, students complete phrases on cards with true information about their likes and dislikes.
+In this expressing preferences game, students practice phrases for expressing likes and dislikes by completing sentences about preferences and finding out who wrote other sentences.
+In groups, students complete expressing preference phrases on cards with true information about their likes and dislikes.
 All the students then fold up their cards and put them in a box.
 Next, students take one sentence card each from the box and go around the class asking yes/no questions to find the person who wrote the sentence.
-For example, if the card read 'It really annoys me when people throw rubbish on the floor'.
-The student would ask 'Does it really annoy you when people throw rubbish on the floor?'
+For example, if the card reads 'I'm crazy about travelling and exploring new cultures.'
+The student would ask 'Are you crazy about travelling and exploring new cultures?'
 When a student finds the right person, they write their name on the card, keep it and take another one from the box.
 The student with the most sentences at the end of the game is the winner.
 Afterwards, students report back to the class on what they found out about their classmates' likes and dislikes.

 Did you write this?
 Preview